zackw/pinebook-pro-keyboard-updater/firmware/README.md

-# Pinebook Pro Keyboard Firmware
+# PineBook Pro Keyboard Firmware

-The Pinebook Pro's (PBP) keyboard firmware source isn't available, so this is a collection of information and code that may assist in writing something from scratch, with the eventual goal of running QMK.
+The PineBook Pro's (PBP) keyboard firmware source isn't available, so this is a collection of information and code that may assist in writing something from scratch, with the eventual goal of running QMK.